bruno-kwemoi/alx-low_level_programming/0x00-hello_world/README.md

-#0x00-hello_world
+# 0x00-hello_world
-this is a series of programs I did on introduction to c programming language
+This is a series of programs I did on introduction to c programming language